Family Tips for Children During A Divorce or Separation

-Even when times get tough, you have to remember to be the best parent you can be.
+When times get tough, such as when going through a difficult divorce, you must remember to be the best parent you can be.
 You may feel uncertain about how to give your children the right support they need through this process.
-It may be uncharted territory for you, but remember that as a parent, you have the skills and assets to pull through and have your children emerge from it feeling loved, confident, and strong.
+It may be uncharted territory for you.
+Remember, as a parent, you have the skills and assets to pull through any situation.
+You will help your children emerge from this divorce feeling loved, confident, and strong.

 A child needs both of their parents to stay active in his/her life.
 Don’t forget to write them letters, make phone calls, and ask them lots of questions.
 If you don’t stay involved, it makes them feel like they are not important and unloved.

-Try your best to stop fighting and work really hard to get along with each other.
+Try your best to stop fighting and work hard to get along with each other.
 Try to agree on matters related to your children.
-When you fight about your children, they think that they did something wrong and they begin to feel guilty.
+Disagreeing for the sake of disagreeing doesn’t help your child.
+When you fight about your children, they think that they did something wrong, which can make them feel guilty.

 Your children love you both and enjoy the time that they spend with each of you.
 Be sure to support them the best that you can.
 They value your company more than you know.
 If you start to act jealous or upset, your children will then begin to feel like they need to take sides and have to love one parent more than the other.